 Kinking is a type of plastic deformation involving crystal rotation, which is confirmed in materials with structural anisotropy.
 Recently, it has been reported that kinking and related deformed microstructure can improve the mechanical properties of various materials with layered structures, termed as mille-feuille structure (MFS), leading to the expectation of its application to structural materials.
 In deformation with crystal rotation, the amount of deformation is not uniform within the material, so a microscopic deformation mechanism is required to achieve non-negligible volume transport, which is typically believed to be played by the collective motion of dislocations.
-However, the kink deformation mechanism that is different from the conventional dislocation motion.
+However, the kink deformation microstructure varies with the materials, suggesting the activity of a micro-scale relaxation mechanism that is different from the conventional dislocation motion.
 In this paper, we report characteristic of kink deformed microstructures in various MFS materials, such as Mg alloys, Al alloys, and intermetallic compounds, using electron microscope observations.
 Based on the atomic-scale investigation of the kink structure and strain distribution, we discuss the influence of the microscopic deformation mechanisms on the kink deformation.

-Keywords : Kink deformation, mille feuille structure, electron microscopy, defects
+Keywords: Kink deformation, mille feuille structure, electron microscopy, defects

-340. Kink Boundary Migrations in LPSOstructured Mg Alloys
+340. Kink Boundary Migrations in LPSO-structured Mg Alloys